Azure/CanadaPubSecALZ/docs/architecture.md

 Pipelines are stored as YAML definitions in Git and imported into Azure DevOps Pipelines.
 This approach allows for portability and change tracking.
 To import a pipeline:

 1. Go to Pipelines
 2. New Pipeline
 3. Choose Azure Repos Git
 4. Select Repository
 5. Select Existing Azure Pipeline YAML file
 6. Identify the pipeline using the table below and add.

-Use the [onboarding guide for Azure DevOps](onboarding/ado.md) to configure each pipeline.
+Use the [Azure DevOps Pipelines](onboarding/azure-devops-pipelines.md) onboarding guide to configure each pipeline.

 > Imported pipelines should be renamed to match the names in the table.